kocality/kocality/README.md

 </div>
 <div align="center">
  Mail: kocalitycontact@gmail.com

+You can reach me via Mail and Twitter addresses for communication.
 </div>

-<a> You can reach me via mail and Twitter addresses for communication. </a>